-41. The eastern side of the site contains 2no substantial Oak Trees positioned within the curtilage of the application property as well as the adjoining No.155, one of which is covered by a Tree Preservation Order.
+35. The eastern side of the site contains 2no substantial Oak Trees positioned within the curtilage of the application property as well as the adjoining No.155, one of which is covered by a Tree Preservation Order.
 An Arboricultural Impact Assessment and Method Statement has been submitted along with a Tree Protection Plan (ACD Environmental) which outlines protection measures to be adopted as part of the development.
 These protection details are immaterial at this stage as the development has been carried out and is substantially complete.
 The scheme has been carried out and differs significantly from the previously approved scheme and since the initial refusals (PLAN/2016/1324 & PLAN/2016/1325), the development has increased significantly in scale and, as such, encroaches much closer towards these trees which has a significant impact on the root protection area.
-Additional hardstanding is also included on this side of this site which has significant impact on these trees.

-- 42. It is acknowledged that Planning Permission was granted subsequent to these refusals in 2017 and 2019 but it also has to be borne in mind that the information submitted as part of these applications portrayed a completely different situation to that of the previous approvals with the development now having encroached upon the root protection areas of these trees.
+- 36. It is acknowledged that Planning Permission was granted subsequent to these refusals in 2017 and 2019 but it also has to be borne in mind that the information submitted as part of these applications portrayed a completely different situation to that of the previous approvals with the development now having encroached upon the root protection areas of these trees.
 This incursion is not considered acceptable considering the rooting environment of these significant trees.
 The protected tree, in particular, is set up against the rear (eastern) boundary of the site with the hard standing of Hawthorn Close bordering it on this side and the once open soft landscaped gardens of No.153 and No.155 Hawthorn Road on their western, northern and southern sides.
 This soft landscaped area, therefore, would have provided the principal rooting area of these trees where the roots would have gravitated towards over time and as a consequence would host the majority of them.
-It is reasonable to assume, therefore, that the unauthorised developments has had a significant detrimental impact upon the health and wellbeing of these trees. - 43.
-The scheme also introduces additional parking at the rear within the rooting environment of the protected Oak as well as additional soakaways to accommodate the significant increase in size.
-These would have further detrimental impacts on the protected trees and would likely cause catastrophic implications for the trees which would be under stress from the current encroachment from the unauthorised block of flats. - 44.
+It is reasonable to assume, therefore, that the unauthorised developments has had a significant detrimental impact upon the health and wellbeing of these trees. - 37.
 The Council's Arboricultural Officer has been consulted on this application and considering the significant incursions that have already occurred on the rooting environment of this protected tree, no further incursions will be consented.
 It is noted that an arboricultural investigation is currently underway considering the deviation from the previous information provided with damage to any protected trees likely to carry repercussions.
 The LPA will separately determine whether any further enforcement action is appropriate in this respect.